Jump to content

 IP Digital Enhanced Cordless Telecommunications (IP DECT)

-IP DECT provides users with the freedom to make and receive 1:1 telephone calls anywhere on the site.
+IP DECT provides users with the freedom to make and receive 1:1 telephoned63_Persp_Left_s calls anywhere on the site.
 It’s commonly used in many sectors like retail, manufacturing, care homes, healthcare etc. Handsets tend to be smaller and lighter than radio, and have features like phone book where users can store all their contacts’ and will show numbers the user has called, received and missed similarly to a mobile phone.

 Unlike radio, where communication tends to be kept to short messages and announcements with other radio users, DECT users can stay on a call for as long as they like as the platform can handle multiple, simultaneous calls without blocking the system.
 IP DECT can also integrate seamlessly to other voice networks i.e. UCaaS, Teams, which makes users far more contactable.
 This allows users to speak with other DECT users but also customers, suppliers and other employees.